brandonhilkert/sucker_punch/README.md

 ### Initializers for forking servers (Unicorn, Passenger, etc.)

 Previously, Sucker Punch required an initializer and that posed problems for Unicorn and Passenger and other servers that fork.
 Version 1 was rewritten to not require any special code to be executed after forking occurs.
-Please remove all of that if you're using version `>= 1.0.0`
+Please remove if you're using version `>= 1.0.0`

 ### Class naming

 Job classes are ultimately Celluloid Actor classes.
 As a result, class names are susceptible to being clobbered by Celluloid's internal classes.
 To ensure the intended application class is loaded, preface classes with `::`, or use names like `NotificationsMailer` or `UserMailer`.
 Example:

 ```Ruby
 class EmailJob